NSU-SU19CSE299S08/SU19CSE299S08G05NSU/README.md

 <h2><b>4.
 Technology : </b></h2>
 <h3><b>4.1 Front-End : </b></h3>

-- <b>HTML :</b> We have used this technology to create the structure of the website.
-We used its tags to let the browser know what actually we are trying to build.
+- <p align="justify"><b>HTML :</b> We have used this technology to create the structure of the website.
+We used its tags to let the browser know what actually we are trying to build.</p>

-- <b>Cascading Style Sheet (CSS) :</b> To design a particular website, CSS is important technology.
-We have used it to design our interactive website.
+- <p align="justify"><b>Cascading Style Sheet (CSS) :</b> To design a particular website, CSS is important technology.
+We have used it to design our interactive website.</p>

-- <b>Bootstrap (CSS Framework) :</b> We have used it in some webpages of this website.
+- <p align="justify"><b>Bootstrap (CSS Framework) :</b> We have used it in some webpages of this website.
 It is CSS Framework.
 It is lot easier than raw CSS.
-By only using its classes we designed our website.
+By only using its classes we designed our website.</p>

-- <b>JavaScript :</b> We used this technology to validate our forms.
-For previewing image before uploading to the website, we have used this technology.
+- <p align="justify"><b>JavaScript :</b> We used this technology to validate our forms.
+For previewing image before uploading to the website, we have used this technology.</p>

-- <b>JQuery :</b> It is JavaScript library which helps us to implement more feature with less code.
-We used it for some specific click events.
+- <p align="justify"><b>JQuery :</b> It is JavaScript library which helps us to implement more feature with less code.
+We used it for some specific click events.</p>

 <br/>
 <br/>